recordedfuture/AzureIntegrations/README.md

-# AzurePermiereIntegrations
+# Recorded Future Azure Integrations
-Backup and private playground for developting on Azure.
+Previews and POCs for next to come on Azure.